gliderlabs/docker-consul/README.md

 If you absolutely need to customize startup configuration, you can extend this image by making a new Dockerfile based on this one and having a `config` directory containing config JSON files.
 They will be added to the image you build via ONBUILD hooks.
 You can also add packages with `opkg`.
 See [docs on the Busybox image](https://github.com/progrium/busybox) for more info.

-## Issue when quickly restarting a node using the same IP
+## Quickly restarting a node using the same IP issue

 When testing a cluster scenario, you may kill a container and restart it again on the same host and see that it has trouble re-joining the cluster.

 There is an issue when you restart a node as a new container with the same published ports that will cause heartbeats to fail and the node will flap.
 This is an ARP table caching problem.
 If you wait about 3 minutes before starting again, it should work fine.
-You can also manually reset the cache if you know how (I don't).
+You can also manually reset the cache.

 ## Sponsor